dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 With that shape, the upstream app receives `/dashboard/...` requests while rendered links, static assets, and HTMX endpoints point at `/ops/dashboard/...`.
+Run the full proxy in your deployment environment before treating the Nginx configuration itself as release evidence.

 ## Static assets